uw-thalesians/team-files/README.md

 Description: This file contains the default gitignore for our repositories, with entries covering the IDE's and languages used by this organization.

 Many of the rules in this gitignore are from here: https://github.com/github/gitignore

+### Default README
+File: default-README.md

+Description: This files contains default README content for repositories in this organization.